DavideAlidosi/May9/ReadMe.txt

 Release Note
+- May9 Pro 3.2 work in any Workspace, anyway the use of Maya Classic is high suggested
+- May9 Pro 3.2 hotkeys add or substitute the actual Hotkey Set when installed
-- May9 Pro 3.2 is tested and develop on Maya 2019 and 2018.3
+- May9 Pro 3.2 is tested and develop on Autodesk Maya 2019 and 2018.3
-- May9 Pro Workspaces do not autosave, so manually save of the workspace is needed

 Exclusive script